-On behalf of the staff and volunteers of the Revs Institute, welcome to the joint conference of the World Forum for Motor Museums and the National Association of Automobile Museums.
+It is our great pleasure to welcome you to the joint conference of the World Forum for Motor Museums and the National Association of Automobile Museums.

-Our many sponsors helped make this conference possible and affordable for our guests from around the world.
-Special thanks go to Sparks, Hagerty, Intercity Lines, Softrim, Big Sea, Collier AutoMedia, MediaPreserve, Konica Minolta, Aldecor Custom Framing, OCLC, CoLibri, and Springshare for their support.
+We extend our grateful thanks to all our many sponsors who have brought you this exciting conference.
+Special thanks to Sparks, Hagerty, Intercity Lines, Softrim, Big Sea, Collier AutoMedia, MediaPreserve, Konica Minolta, Aldecor Custom Framing, OCLC, CoLibri, and Springshare.

 I would like to take this opportunity to welcome all delegates to the 16th World Forum.

 The 2022 Forum at the Revs Institute in Naples Florida promises to be one of the most successful in recent years.

 The World Forum for Motor Museums arose out of a proposal by Lord Montagu of Beaulieu and Michael Ware, Director of the National Motor Museum in summer 1988.
 They proposed a gathering of museum directors and curators that specifically collected and displayed road transport vehicles as their main objective.
 The initial aim was to encourage networking, discussion and problem solving under the auspices that a problem shared is not only a problem halved but often a problem solved.